Skip to main content

 A 35mm Kodak Retina camera used in a prisoner of war camp by Gunner Wilfred (Curly) Weakly.

 Weakly was captured at Sidi Rezegh during the relief of Tobruk in November 1941.
-He managed to keep the camera with him by strapping it to the inside of his leg.
+He concealed the camera by strapping it to the inside of his leg.
 Following his capture, Weakly was sent to a prisoner of war camp at Udine, near Trieste, and then to Germany.
-In order to keep the camera hidden he stored it inside a water bottle made from Canadian dried milk tins.
+He hid the camera inside a water bottle made from empty tins of Canadian dried milk.

-The camera and water bottle are currently on display at the National Army Museum in Waiouru.
+The camera and water bottle are on display at the National Army Museum in Waiōuru.

 Credit